 Top 20 Testaccio, Rome vacation rentals & luxury serviced apartments

-Testaccio is quite literally built on food.
-Founded in 1st century BC as a river port, it was where Rome's supplies of olive oil, grain and wine arrived into the city.
+Testaccio is built on food, or rather, food containers.
+Founded in first century BC as a river port, it was where Rome's supplies of olive oil, grain and wine arrived into the city.
 Everything was transported in terracotta amphorae, which were smashed on arrival and discarded.
-Centuries of this practice created a vast mound of terracotta fragments - the Monte dei Cocci - which has become the district's defining feature.
+Centuries of this practice created a vast mound of terracotta fragments – the Monte dei Cocci – which has become the district's defining feature.
 Although that isn't really true.
-What lures the crowds to this cheese shaped corner of Rome is an explosion of culinary curiosity, creativity and an entrepreneurial energy that is rare to find elsewhere.
-Foodies from across Italy and the world have descended on Testaccio; at the market visitors rub shoulders with Michelin-starred chefs as well as local farmers and Roman ladies doing their weekly shop.
-There is buzzy nightlife and great modern art, as well as the draw of the Non-Catholic Cemetery at Rome, home to the bodies of Shelley and Keats and a place of pilgrimage for many floppy haired aspiring poet.
+What lures the crowds to this cheese-shaped district, on the edge of the historic centre, is an explosion of culinary curiosity, creativity and an entrepreneurial energy that is rare to find elsewhere.
+Foodies from across Italy and the world have descended on Testaccio; at the market visitors rub shoulders with Michelin-starred chefs, as well as local farmers and Roman ladies doing their weekly shop.